 Collection agencies in Florida continue to refer their commercial collection accounts to our debt collection lawyers.
 A Florida collection agency can only utilize making collection phone calls and send demand letters for payment.
 Florida collection agencies are not licensed to practice law in the State of Florida.
 Once the Florida commercial collection agency has exhausted its efforts in trying to collect past due accounts, if the creditor wishes to pursue litigation, the Florida collection agencies must refer the account to a Florida collection attorney.

-Our Florida debt collection law firm has written an EBook that is available to assist our clients manage their account receivables.
+Our Florida debt collection law firm has spent lots of time looking into what do you need to do to publish a book and researching the topic of account receivables, and have finally written an EBook that is available to assist our clients manage their account receivables.
 We discuss the differences between a Florida collection agency and a Florida commercial collection law firm.

 Florida collection agencies sometimes hold onto past due debt collection accounts too long